The Collection Agencies Act and Your Rights

 What to Do with Abusive Collectors

-If a collector crosses the line in their contact with you and goes outside the law in an attempt to collect on a debt, you have recourse.
+If a collector crosses the line, you have recourse.
 Contact the local government office for your province or territory to file a complaint.
 Penalties for collections abuse vary by location, so the laws and consequences will be specific to your area.
-Also keep in mind that once you obtain representation, such as a bankruptcy attorney, consumer proposal administrator or a credit counsellor, the collectors can be directed to speak with that individual.
-They are not allowed to contact you directly once you have indicated you have these kinds of representation.